hrishipoola/Moderna_AbbVie_Dynamic_Covariance/README.md

 # Moderna & AbbVie: Dynamic Covariance

 Today, let's look at dynamic covariance for biotech diversification and weighting, building on our previous post on [GARCH models for Moderna](https://crawstat.com/2021/01/20/moderna-modeling-volatility-with-garch/).
 Picking assets with negative covariance, meaning their prices move in opposite directions, is important for diversification.
 Unlike traditional covariance, dynamic covariance using GARCH gives us a more accurate picture of covariance by taking into account the time-varying aspect (clustering) of volatility.
-It's also handy in optimizing portfolio weights.
+It's also handy in portfolio selection.

 To demonstrate, let's build a simplified version of a portfolio of just two stocks, Moderna (ticker: MRNA) and AbbVie (ticker: ABBV), though, in reality, we'd aim for more diversification.
 You could apply the same approach to a broader portfolio in any sector you'd like.
 Let's first take a look at the two companies and my rationale for choosing them.